 My interview with . . .
 Alex Longmore

-The fashionistas amongst you will instantly recognise Alex Longmore as she is one of the UK’s top fashion stylists with over 16 years experience in the British Fashion Industry.
+The fashionistas amongst you will instantly recognise Alex Longmore as she is one of the UK’s top fashion stylists with over 16 years of experience in the British Fashion Industry.
 Alex worked for Tatler and Company magazine before becoming Style Editor for The Daily Mail.
 Since 2003, Alex has been enjoying a freelance career which has seen her style for shoots in the UK and abroad, for TV, film and advertising.
 I remember watching Alex presenting on the Lorraine Kelly Show (I love Lorraine!) and Britain’s Next Top Model, others might recognise her from Billion Dollar Babe and Big Brother’s Little Brother.

 Alex’s current project is with Persil Non-Bio and Comfort Pure who are wanting to inspire the UK’s women to hold their own Maternity Swishing Parties and help raise money for the very well-deserving premature baby charity, Tommy’s.